learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 `<Route>` in `MoviesPage`.
 We retrieve the `movieId` for the desired movie from the `params` object, then use that to find the movie from the `movies` array resulting in the correct movie title being displayed!

+Note that the datatype in our params object is a `string`, while the datatype of our movie.id is a `integer`.
+We can use JavaScript's built in `parseInt` function to handle the type conversion!

 We've succeeded in creating a list/detail interface in which the list of movies is always present when viewing a particular movie's details.
 Clicking through